PulmuPalasokeri/PulmuPalasokeri/README.md

 <p align="center"> HE / THEY
 <p align="center"> 16

-i have diagnosed ADHD and depression so bare with me guys
+i have diagnosed ADHD and depression so bear with me guys, I CANT SPELL FOR FUCJKS "bare with me" IM SOBBING

 my current _main_ interests are <ins>Final Fantasy</ins> , <ins>TloZ</ins> , <ins>Persona</ins>
 <p align="center"> this is still a huge wip